angelogalvao/redhat-integration-samples/camel-mail-attachment-example/README.md

 This example demonstrates how to configure Camel route that read and process email attachments.

+Before test, change the e-mail properties in the file `src/main/resources/application.properties`

 The application utilizes the Spring [`@ImportResource`](http://docs.spring.io/spring/docs/current/javadoc-api/org/springframework/context/annotation/ImportResource.html) annotation to load a Camel Context definition via a [camel-context.xml](src/main/resources/spring/camel-context.xml) file on the classpath.

 All commands below requires one of these: